Walsh County, North Dakota

 Walsh County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 10,563.
-Its county seat is Grafton.
+As of the 2020 census, the population was 10,563, and was estimated to be 10,214 in 2024.
+The county seat and the largest city is Grafton.

 History

 The Dakota Territory legislature created the county on May 2, 1881, with areas partitioned from Grand and Pembina counties.
 It was organized on August 30 of that same year, with Grafton as county seat.
 It was named for George H. Walsh (1845–1913), a newspaperman and politician in Grand Forks.

+In 1946, Walsh County was the site of one of North Dakota's deadliest tornadoes.
+The storm killed 11 people, including eight in Walsh County, one in Manitoba, and two in Minnesota.

 Geography

 Walsh County lies on the eastern side of North Dakota.
-Its east boundary line abuts the west boundary line of the state of Minnesota (across the Red River).
-The Red River flows north along the east side of the county on its way to Hudson Bay in Canada.
-The south branch of the Park River flows easterly through the county to discharge into the Red on the east side of the county.
-The terrain generally slopes to the north and east, but the highest point is its northwest corner, at 1,647' (502m) ASL.
-The county has a total area of 1294.032 sqmi, of which 1281.607 sqmi is land and 12.425 sqmi (0.9%) is water.
+Its eastern boundary line abuts the western boundary line of the state of Minnesota (across the Red River).
+The Red River flows northward along the east side of the county on its way to Hudson Bay in Canada.
+The south branch of the Park River flows eastward through the county to discharge into the Red on the east side of the county.
+The terrain generally slopes to the north and east, but the highest point is its northwestern corner, at 1,647 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1294.032 sqmi, of which 1281.607 sqmi is land and 12.425 sqmi (0.96%) is water.
+It is the 22nd largest county in North Dakota by total area.